Russian attack on Kryvyi Rih leaves over 45,000 consumers without power

 Details: Vilkul added that no casualties had been recorded.

 Updated as of 00:57 on 14 January.
-Vilkul urged local residents to store water and charge their devices.
+Vilkul urged local residents to stock up on water and charge their devices.

 Quote: "Kryvyi Rih.
 Explosions.
 A large-scale Shahed drone attack on an infrastructure facility.

-Please store water and charge your devices if you can."
+Please stock up on water and charge your devices if you can."

 Updated at 01:59.
 Vilkul reported that over 45,000 consumers had been left without electricity.

-Quote: "Emergency power outages have left more than 45,000 consumers without electricity, and over 700 buildings without heating from several boiler houses.
-Smaller boiler houses have switched to generators, but I remind everyone that generators capable of supplying 6 kilovolts simply do not exist."
+Quote: "Emergency power outages have left more than 45,000 consumers without electricity, and over 700 buildings have been cut off from the heat supply from several boiler houses.
+Smaller boiler houses have switched to generators, but I would remind everyone that generators capable of supplying 6 kilovolts simply do not exist."

 Details: Vilkul added that pumping stations operated by the municipal water utility had switched to generators.
 Water supply is being maintained, but pressure will be lower.
 The city's high-speed tram service will also not be operating in the morning.